FERMENTING WATER KEFIR

 Increase the amount of kefir

-You will start experience the benefits of drinking kefir soon.
-It’s best to drink kefir non-stop for at least 3 month to feel the desired effects on your well-being.
+You will start to experience the benefits of drinking kefir soon.
+It’s best to drink kefir non-stop for at least 3 months to feel the desired effects on your well-being.

 Start slowly